ceph/ceph-container/src/daemon/README.md

 - `CEPH_CLUSTER_NETWORK`: CIDR of a secondary interface of the host running Docker.
 Used for the OSD replication traffic
 - `MON_IP`: IP address of the host running Docker
 - `NETWORK_AUTO_DETECT`: Whether and how to attempt IP and network autodetection.
 Meant to be used without `--net=host`.
+- `NEW_USER_KEYRING`: if specified, it will be imported to keyrings.
+Works in demo mode only.

   - 0 = Do not detect (default)
   - 1 = Detect IPv6, fallback to IPv4 (if no globally-routable IPv6 address detected)